The 6 Best Road Cycling Shoes (from Budget to Premium)

 Speaking of fit, you can also tighten both sides of the heel retention.
 It is nice to have a feature that ensures the heel cups will hold your heels securely and won’t slip during sprints or ride out of the saddle.

-Wire 2 are pretty comfortable.
-They have a ventilated sole which is ideal for hot days.
+Wire 2s are pretty comfortable.
+They have a ventilated sole, which is ideal for hot days.
 Their upper is perforated to provide ventilation for your feet.

-The perforation could be better, so if you live in a hot area, you may consider getting Sidi Wire 2 Air (also available for women).
+The perforation could be better, so if you live in a hot area, you may consider getting Sidi Wire 2 Air.
 They are almost the same but better ventilated.

-But Sidi Wire 2 are not only about benefits.
+But Sidi Wire 2s are not only about benefits.
 They have their flaws too.
 Their weight is higher than other high-end cycling shoes (Giro Imperial weigh just 430g/pair in size 42.5).
-Honestly, I also think that Sidi Wire 2 are a little bit overpriced.
+Honestly, I also think Sidi Wire 2s are slightly overpriced.

 Sidi Genius 10